If you want to learn everything there is to know about how to do urethral sounding safely. And in a way that feels insanely good…

 Don’t fall for it.

-Also know that even though length is 7.75″ in the middle there is a slight change of width which will prevent it from sound going deeper than 4″.
+Also know that even though length is 7.75 inches in the middle.
+There is a slight change of width which will prevent it from sound going deeper than 4inches.

 Hegar sounding kit should be in every sounding enthusiast’s toolkit.